 Ms. Dial served as a Director of Mobile Mini since August 2014 and has served as a Director of WillScot Mobile Mini since the Merger Date.
 Since 1996, Ms. Dial has been the President and CEO of Sara Dial & Associates, a global economic development and government relations consulting firm based in Phoenix, Arizona.
 She is Lead Director of Grand Canyon Education, Inc., a member of the Advisory Board of BBVA in Phoenix and has served on numerous boards of not-for-profit organizations.
 She became a National Association of Corporate Directors Board Leadership Fellow in 2019.
 Ms. Dial is a graduate of Stanford University.

-• Grand Canyon Education, Inc (Lead Director)

-- · Compensation Committee Chair - Governance Committee
+Other Public Company Directorships in the Last 5 Years Committees of the WillScot Mobile Mini Board of Directors Grand Canyon Education, Inc (Lead Director) Compensation Committee - Chair Governance Committee

 Gerard E. Holthaus